JakubHeba/jakubheba.github.io/SLAE/Shell-Bind-TCP/index.md

 }
 ```

-As we can see, in order to create a properly working program, it is necessary to use several so-called system calls.
-In this case, they are:
+<p style="text-align: justify;">As we can see, in order to create a properly working program, it is necessary to use several so-called system calls.
+In this case, they are:</p>

 - sys_socket()
 - sys_bind()